andrewrk/libsoundio/README.md

  0. Verify that JACK xrun callback context is the same as process callback.
     If not, might need to hav xrun callback set a flag and have process callback call the underflow callback.
- 0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.
- 0. Instead fo open(), start(), pause(), open() starts it and it starts paused.
- 0. Create a test for underflow handling.
-It just makes a sine wave for 5 seconds, then on next audio callback, sleep for 2 seconds.
  0. Create a test for pausing and resuming input and output streams.
  0. Create a test for the latency / synchronization API.
     - Input is an audio file and some events indexed at particular frame - when